In this article you’ll find all the info you need to organize a trip to the rice terraces of Longji in Guangxi Province.

 Dazhai (大寨梯田) terraces fields: all you need to know

 The second area you might want to visit is Dazhai.
 And if your time is limited and only have time for one area I’d pick Dazhai over Ping’an: the scale of the area is bigger and in my opinion is just a more beautiful location.
 I visited both areas.
-Since the are several villages it might be difficult to pick the best location.
+Since there are several villages it might be difficult to pick the best location.
 I recommend staying in the Tiantouzhai village (田头寨).

 - How to get to Dazhai from Ping’an: Keep in mind that there are NO direct buses connecting them, for some governmental reason I was told.
 You’d have to either hire a local driver or, as in my case, take a bus from Ping’an parking area to Erlong Qiao (二龙桥) then change and take another one from Erlong Qiao to Dazhai.
 Erlong Qiao is the area where a bridge connects the Ping’an road to the main road.
 You better ask your hotel for more info.
 Just keep in mind that it’s possible to use public transportation.

 - How to get to Dazhai from Guilin: as in the case with Ping’an getting the right info is confusing and it’s best if you contact your hotel and explain where are you arriving in Guilin.
-I arrived at the Guilin Xi trains station and had to change a couple of buses, one of which had to be booked by the hotel.
-You simply can’t book it unless you have a chinese id.
+I arrived at the Guilin Xi train station and had to change a couple of buses, one of which had to be booked by the hotel.
+You simply can’t book it unless you have a Chinese id.
 That’s how China works.

 - How to get to Tiantouzhai: there is no public transportation to get to the village.
-The buses will take you to the Dazhai parking area (where you can take the cable car to platform 3) and from the parking you have to hire a local driver.
+The buses will take you to the Dazhai parking area (where you can take the cable car to platform 3) and from the parking, you have to hire a local driver.
 The fixed price for the 10 minutes ride is 30RMB.
-Alternatively you can walk all the way up to the village.
-In my opinion is not worth it though.
+Alternatively, you can walk all the way up to the village.
+In my opinion, is not worth it though.